open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 11. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agents and/or sip-agent.
 This machine must be visible to other agent machines.
 If webrtc-agent or sip-agent is running on it, it must be visible to clients.

-    - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible seperated machines.
+    - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible seperated machine.

 12. Edit the configuration items in Release-<Version>/{audio,video,session,recording,avstream,sip}_agent/agent.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.

-13. Initialze and run agent worker.
+13. Initialize and run agent worker.

     1) Initialize agent workers for the first time execution if necessary